opea-project/docs/community/CONTRIBUTING.md

 - [Developer Certificate of Origin (DCO)](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin), the PR must agree to the terms of Developer Certificate of Origin by signing off each of commits with `-s`, e.g. `git commit -s -m 'This is my commit message'`.
 - Unit Test, the PR must pass all unit tests and without coverage regression.
 - End to End Test, the PR must pass all end to end tests.
-  - If the PR introduces new microservice for `GenAIComps`, the PR must include new end to end tests.
-The test script name should match with the folder name so the test will be automatically triggered by test structure, for examples, if the new service is `GenAIComps/comps/dataprep/redis/langchain`, then the test script name should be `GenAIComps/tests/test_dataprep_redis_langchain.sh`.
-  - If the PR introduces new example for `GenAIExamples`, the PR must include new example end to end tests.
-The test script name should match with the example name so the test will be automatically triggered by test structure, for examples, if the example is `GenAIExamples/ChatQnA`, then the test script name should be `ChatQnA/tests/test_chatqna_on_gaudi.sh` and `ChatQnA/tests/test_chatqna_on_xeon.sh`.

 #### Pull Request Review
 You can add reviewers from [the code owners list](../codeowner.md) to your PR.